-- Astaldi S.p.A. (the "Parent") always has copies of the Articles of Association and details of the members of the company bodies of all the non-EU subsidiaries, that are significant as per Article 15.2 of the Stock Market Regulation, as well as details of the positions held.
-Astaldi S.p.A. makes available to the market, inter alia, the financial statements of its non-EU subsidiaries, that are significant as per Article 15.2 of the Stock Market Regulation, prepared for inclusion in the consolidated financial statements (at least the statement of financial position and the statement of profit or loss). - The Astaldi Group's current administrative-accounting and reporting procedures are suitable to regularly provide the parent's management and independent auditors with the financial figures of the non-EU foreign subsidiaries, that are significant as per Article 15.2 of the Stock Market Regulation, required to prepare the consolidated financial statements.
+- Astaldi S.p.A. (the "Parent") always has copies of the articles of association and details of the members of the company bodies of all the non-EU subsidiaries, that are significant as per article 15.2 of the Stock Market Regulation, as well as details of the positions held.
+Astaldi S.p.A. makes available to the market, inter alia, the financial statements of its non-EU subsidiaries, that are significant as per article 15.2 of the Stock Market Regulation, prepared for inclusion in the consolidated financial statements (at least the statement of financial position and the statement of profit or loss). - The group's current administrative-accounting and reporting procedures are suitable to regularly provide the parent's management and independent auditors with the financial figures of the non-EU foreign subsidiaries, that are significant as per article 15.2 of the Stock Market Regulation, required to prepare the consolidated financial statements.